 Out of context, that second quote might lead us to throw up our hands and say: “Que sera, then!
 What will be, will be.
 Bad things happen, so why worry?”.
 While I endorse the principle that worry is a waste of time, I don’t think Ed is suggesting that we don’t prepare ourselves well, but instead, he’s warning us that trying to exert full control over an unpredictable environment is at best a delusion, and at worst could hamper originality.
 After all, no two projects (or babies) are the same.
 The pursuit of trying to prevent things from going wrong by planning for every eventuality is misguided and a likely waste of resources.
 Does this mean that we should stop planning?
 Of course not.
 Just be less surprised when, despite our best efforts, things still go wrong.

-The pursuit of trying to prevent things going wrong by planning for every eventuality is misguided.
+The pursuit of trying to prevent things from going wrong by planning for every eventuality is misguided.

 Toes not heels